CraftAcademyLabs/coach-guides/miscellaneous/self_assessment/general_personality.md

 ## Characteristics of a Programmer

 Here's some sample questions that you might encounter when an potential employer want to assess your characteristics that can signal if you make a good addition to their programming team.

-If the nterviewer does not ask questions about these topics, you as a candidate should try to bring them up yourself.
+**If the interviewer does not ask questions about these topics, you as a candidate should try to bring them up yourself.**

 ### Describe your experience with different programming languages